Your Ultimate MLA Format Guide & Generator

-In MLA format, it is possible for a source to sit in a second, or larger container.
-A journal article sits in its first container, which is the journal itself, but it can sit in a larger container, such as a database.
+It is possible for a source to sit in a second, or larger container.
+A journal article sits in its first container, which is the journal itself, but it can also sit in a larger container, such as a database.
 A song can sit in its first container, which is the album it’s found on.
 Then it can sit in its next container, which could be Spotify or iTunes.

-It is important to include the second container because the content on one container can be different than another container’s.
+It is important to include the second container because the content on one container can be different than another container.

-MLA citing with two containers will be formatted like this:
+Citing with two containers should be formatted like this:

 In most cases, for the second container, only the title of the second container and the location is needed.
 Why?
 In order for readers to locate the source themselves, they’ll most likely use the majority of the information found in the first part of the citation.